bjornm/libvorbis-js/README.md

 TODO
 ----

- * Verify that the compilation works by calling some methods
- * Recreate a wav to vorbis encoding based on test/encoder_example.c
+ * Recreate a wav to vorbis encoding based on test/encoder_example.c - in particular, make the audio writing loop work
- * Create utility methods to make it easier to work with the library
+ * Create utility methods to make it easier to work with the library - encode(AudioBuffer src, float quality) : Blob
  * Add missing methods to post.js if it makes sense
  * Make it go faster
- * Make it use AudioBuffers, Float32Arrays, Blobs or other suitable HTML5 data types

 Contributions are very welcome!